TechnoTalksDev/foodloop/README.md

 		adapter: adapter()
 	}
 };
+export default config;
 ```

 ## 🛠️ Tech Stack & Best Practices

 ### SvelteKit

-Foodloop is built with SvelteKit, a framework for building web applications of all sizes that delivers exceptional performance with minimal JavaScript by compiling to native JavaScript vs. React's virutal DOM approach.
+FoodLoop is built with SvelteKit, a framework for building web applications of all sizes that delivers exceptional performance with minimal JavaScript by compiling to native JavaScript vs. React's virtual DOM approach.

 ### TypeScript